qkzk/fm/development.md

   - [x] display binds
 - [x] refactor context menu "more info" into a struct with explicit methods
 - [x] simplify history a little
-- [ ] simplify color configuration
+- [x] simplify color configuration
   - [x] only one "colors" map in yaml file
-  - [ ] migration of config file : display a warning
+  - [x] migration of config file : detailed in release
 - [ ] google drive should be a display ?

 ## TODO